zhaoyul/aposd-vs-clean-code/README.md

 Comments are crucially important and add enormous value to software.
 The problem is that there is a lot of important information that simply cannot be expressed in code.
-By adding comments to fill in this missing information, developers make code dramatically easier to read.
+By adding comments to fill in this missing information, developers can make code dramatically easier to read.
 This is not a "failure of their ability to express themselves", as you put it.